 Documenting and keeping a permanent record of all important company decisions is important for compliance and auditing purposes for all Florida corporations.
 Your company’s records need to be stored somewhere safe.
 It’s a good idea to have both a physical and digital storage system.

-Designate a Florida professional corporation board of directors
+Step 6: Designate a Florida PC board of directors

 - A statement of your business purpose,